 Fabric chokers are available in so many styles and materials that you may find it difficult to decide.
 Choose a design that highlights your individuality - are you trendy, eclectic, or refined?
 If you're not sure or if it depends on your mood, try something basic to start with: a choker with a single stone for example.
 Consider a neutral colour (white, ivory, grey/silver or black) since it can be worn with many different coloured outfits and still look great.
-Although the kinds of embellishments can greatly affect style, generally lace chokers tend to have a more Gothic appeal and look more formal, while velvet chokers and satin chokers tend to seem more romantic, and are more versatile for day or evening.
+Although the kinds of embellishments can greatly affect style, generally lace chokers tend to have a more Gothic appeal and look more formal, while velvet chokers and satin chokers tend to seem more romantic and versatile for day or evening.
 Fringe and braid trim chokers are ideal for adding a touch of drama to eveningwear and vintage theme outfits such as 1920's flapper and 1890's saloon girl costumes.
-Cameo chokers are very popular right now (actually they never really went out of style - women have been wearing them since at least the early 1600's and they were especially popular during the Victorian era), and nowadays come in a rainbow of colours.
+Cameo chokers are very popular right now (actually they never really went out of style - women have been wearing them since at least the early 1600's and they were especially popular between 1811-1901 during the Regency and Victorian eras), and nowadays come in a rainbow of colours.
 They add romantic charm to daytime denim and a beautifully traditional touch to formal wedding gowns.

 Colour and Width